jonathanbodnar/contentsystem/README.md

 - AI suggestions will appear on the right as you write more content

 ### 2. Build Your Context Database
-- Click the "Context" button in the editor header
+- Click the "Context Library" button (available on all pages)
-- Upload PDF documents containing your personal writing, stories, and context
+- Upload PDF and DOCX documents containing your personal writing, stories, and context
-- The AI will reference this content to provide better suggestions
+- The AI will reference this content to provide better suggestions across all your writing

 ### 3. Save and Organize
 - Documents auto-save as drafts while you write